Meine Seel erhebt den Herren, BWV 10: Place of BWV 10 in Bach's chorale cantata cycle

 The strong coherence between the first four cantatas of this series, as belonging to the same set, has been described for instance by Christoph Wolff.
 The first of these cantatas begins with a chorale fantasia in the form of a French overture, with the soprano singing the cantus firmus of the chorale.
 The opening movement of the cantata for the next Sunday is in motet style, with the cantus firmus sung by the alto.
 For the next occasion, St. John's Day, Bach wrote a cantata with an opening movement in the style of an Italian violin concerto, in which the cantus firmus was given to the tenor.
 The next day followed a cantata opening with a movement in vocal and instrumental counterpoint with the cantus firmus sung by the bass.
 Conductor John Eliot Gardiner writes about these first four cantatas of the chorale cantata cycle: "Together they make a fascinating and contrasted portfolio of choral[e] fantasia openings."

 Libretto publications in Bach's Leipzig more than once grouped the first four cantatas after Trinity, or started a new publication with the cantata for the fifth occasion after Trinity.
 In 1724 that fifth occasion was Visitation, for which Bach composed Meine Seel erhebt den Herren.
 It is not a typical second cycle chorale cantata in the sense that it was based on a prose text (lacking the metre of a hymn text) and a Gregorian chant melody (lacking a musical metre).
 Further, the unmodified canticle text and chant melody not only appeared in the outer movements but also in one of the middle movements (the duet, No. 5).
 The text of the final movement was a generic doxology which could be appended to any religious chant, while other chorale cantatas commonly ended with a text that only appeared in the hymn from which it was quoted.
 BWV 125, Bach's chorale cantata for Purification based on the Canticle of Simeon (Luke 2:29–32), does not have these exceptions to the second cycle format: it is based on Luther's versified paraphrase of the canticle and its metrical hymn melody.
 Nonetheless, Dürr writes about BWV 10 (here rendered in Richard D. P. Jones' translation): "if ever a work deserved the description 'chorale cantata' it is this, for it is based on a genuine (Gregorian) chorale melody".

 In 1724 the feast of the Visitation fell on the fourth Sunday after Trinity, thus the next cantata Bach composed was a chorale cantata for the fifth Sunday after Trinity.
-Bach did apparently not compose a cantata for the sixt Sunday after Trinity in 1724 while absent from Leipzig.
+Bach did apparently not compose a cantata for the sixth Sunday after Trinity in 1724 while absent from Leipzig.
 Bach's second year in Leipzig passed without composing a chorale cantata specifically for the fourth Sunday after Trinity.
 He composed one for this occasion in 1732, Ich ruf zu dir, Herr Jesu Christ, BWV 177, one of the later additions to the chorale cantata cycle.
 Also for Trinity VI Bach composed a chorale cantata at a later date (BWV 9).